 CSS-Tricks - less is more laughs

 CSS Tricks manages to surprise visitors by using sheer minimalism.
 No text, no messages, just a blank page with a rip in it with css code revealed in the background.
 They successfully deliver a message without words, which is a challenging thing to do.
-It’s similar to why silent films are still funny because they rely on non-verbal humor.
+It’s similar to why silent films still make us laugh today, because they rely on non-verbal humor.

 Mashable - Funny take on lost

 Taco Bell is known as a brand that knows how to crack a joke on social media.
 Their 404 page also gets a laugh, with its taco animation and silly text: ‘THE PAGE YOU WERE LOOKING FOR DOES NOT EXIST (Unless you were looking for a page with an animation of a taco tripping and literally spilling the beans.
 If that’s the case, it definitely exists, and you definitely found it.)’

 We’ve seen a variety of funny 404 pages.
 Being humorous is not an easy task, and even the best brands with the highest budgets sometimes fail at it.
 I hope these examples will inspire you to create your own error pages that will make your visitors burst into laughter.